Yoga for Lymphedema

 - Start slowly: Start with gentle postures and only increase your intensity when ready.

-- Listen to your body: If you feel tired or in pain, stop and rest.
+- Listen to your body: Stop and rest if you feel tired or in pain.

 - Wear Your compression garments: Be sure to wear your compression garments while exercising to support your arms and legs.